trulacorsaut/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words, this quote by computer scientist Donald Knuth emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential misdirection from more critical design issues.
 It reminds programmers to first ensure their code is correct, clear, and functional before refining for performance.
 Understanding when to optimize is as important as knowing how to do it.

+# 2024-01-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary, after profiling and identifying bottlenecks."

+In more detail, this quote emphasizes that striving to write highly optimized code from the outset can often lead to complex, hard-to-understand solutions, which in turn can introduce bugs and hinder future development.
+It's better to ensure your code is correct, clear, and structured well initially, then optimize specific parts based on real performance metrics.